scot-taylor-ibm/compare-comply/feedback.md

 These steps are described in more detail in the following sections.

-  You can also provide feedback by using the Compare and Comply Tooling as described at [Adding feedback in Using the Compare and Comply Tooling](/docs/services/compare-comply/tooling.html#tool-add-feedback).
+  You can also provide feedback by using the Compare and Comply Tooling as described at [Adding suggestions in Using the Compare and Comply Tooling](/docs/services/compare-comply/tooling.html#add-suggestions).
   {: tip}

 ## Adding feedback